ShakalBhau0001/Python-Mini-Projects/Txt-To-PDF-Generator/README.md

 - Automatically detects numbered headings (`1.`, `2.` …) and adds them to the **Table of Contents**.
 - Adds page numbers to each page.
 - Generates a new `.pdf` file in the same folder.
+- If `DejaVuSans.ttf` is present, emojis and UTF-8 symbols are displayed correctly.

 ---